dtrelogan/react-formstate/api.md

 ### noTrim

-during [model generation](#UnitOfWork.createModel) string values are trimmed by default. use noTrim to override this behavior.
+during [model generation](#UnitOfWork.createModel) string values are trimmed by default. noTrim overrides this behavior.

 ### preferNull

-produce a null value during [model generation](#UnitOfWork.createModel) rather than an empty string or an empty array.
+produces a null value during [model generation](#UnitOfWork.createModel) rather than an empty string or an empty array.

 ### intConvert

-during [model generation](#UnitOfWork.createModel) cast a string to an integer, or an array of strings to an array of integers.
+during [model generation](#UnitOfWork.createModel) casts a string to an integer, or an array of strings to an array of integers.

-useful for select inputs.
+useful for a select input for instance.

 ### defaultValue

-use this to define a default value for your inputs.
+defines a default value for your input.

 if a model is [injected](#UnitOfWork.injectModel) into form state the model value will take precedence over the default value. *be careful*: when inputs do not align exactly with your backing model, some inputs could receive an initial value from the injected model while other unaligned inputs could receive the configured default value. this could be a source of confusion and/or bugs during development.

-*important*: for select-multiple and checkbox group inputs *always* supply an array default value. furthermore, if you inject a model make sure the provided value for a select-multiple or checkbox group is an array value. that is, if the value is null or undefined in your props.model, transform the value to an empty array before injection. you must do this for the framework since model injection happens *before* rendering.
+*important*: for select-multiple and checkbox group inputs *always* supply an array default value. furthermore, if you inject a model make sure the provided value for a select-multiple or checkbox group is an array value. that is, if the value is null or undefined in your props.model, transform the value to an empty array before injection. you must do this for the framework since (1) model injection happens *before* rendering and (2) inputs are not a part of the framework so it has no idea whether your component contains a text input or a select input.

-do not confuse this property with the defaultValue property used for a react [uncontrolled component](https://facebook.github.io/react/docs/forms.html#uncontrolled-components). components managed by this framework are controlled components.
+do not confuse this property with the defaultValue property used for a react [uncontrolled component](https://facebook.github.io/react/docs/forms.html#uncontrolled-components). input components managed by this framework are [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components). always supply a value property to your inputs.

 ## <a name='FieldState'>FieldState</a>